-Filed by the e Registrant ⊠ Filed l by a l Party other than the Registrant □ Chec ck the appropriate box: Prelii minary Proxy Statement CON FIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS PERMITTED BY RULE 14A-6(E)(2)) X Defin nitive Proxy Statement Defin nitive Additional Materials Solic iting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 Dover Motorsports, Inc. (Name of Registrant as Specified In Its Charter) Payn nent of f Filing Fee (Check the appropriate box): X No fe ee required computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-Title of each class of securities to which transaction applies: (-) (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid:

-☐ Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
+Filed by a Party other than the Registrant \Box

+Che ck the appropriate box: Preli minary Proxy Statement CON NFIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS PERMITTED BY RULE 14A-6(E)(2)) X nitive Proxy Statement Defi nitive Additional Materials Solic citing Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 Dover Motorsports, Inc. (Name of Registrant as Specified In Its Charter) (Name of Registrant as Specifica in its Charter) Payr nent o of Filing Fee (Check the appropriate box): X No fe ee required Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+Proxy Stateme ent ent

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

+DOVER MOTORSPORTS, INC.

+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD APRIL 28, 2010

+DEAR STOCKHOLDER:

-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: DOVER MOTORSPORTS, INC. NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD APRIL 29, 2009 PLE eld at COCKHOLDER: ASE TAKE NOTICE that the 2009 Annual Meeting of Stockholders of DOVER MOTORSPORTS, INC., a Delaware corporation, will the Dover Downs Hotel and Conference Center, 1131 N. DuPont Highway, Dover, Delaware, on Wednesday, April 29, 2009, at 8:30 ne meeting you will be asked to: 1.
-2. elect three Class I Directors to the Board of Directors; vote on a stockholder proposal; 3. consider and act upon such other business as may properly come before the Annual Meeting or any adjournment of the meeting.
-BY ORDER OF THE BOARD OF DIRECTORS KLAUS M. BELOHOUBEK Senior Vice President-General Counsel and Secretary laware 2009 Plea se cor nplete, sign and date the proxy card as promptly as possible and return it in the enclosed envelope.
+PLEASE TAKE NOTICE that the 2010 Annual Meeting of Stockholders of DOVER MOTORSPORTS, INC., a Delaware corporation, will be held at the Dover Downs Hotel and Conference Center, 1131 N. DuPont Highway, Dover, Delaware, on Wednesday, April 28, 2010, at 8:30 A.M.

+At the meeting you will be asked to:

+- 1. elect two Class II Directors to the Board of Directors; - 2. vote on a stockholder proposal; - 3. consider and act upon such other business as may properly come before the Annual Meeting or any adjournment of the meeting.

+Stockholders are invited to attend the Annual Meeting and to vote in person or to vote by proxy in accordance with the instructions on the enclosed proxy card.
+Please note that the meeting is limited to stockholders of record and proper identification will be required of any stockholder that chooses to attend the Annual Meeting in person.
+For more details, please refer to General Information About the Meeting-Voting in person at the meeting.

+BY ORDER OF THE BOARD OF DIRECTORS

+KLAUS M. BELOHOUBEK Senior Vice President-General Counsel and Secretary

+Dover, Delaware March 30, 2010